henryhoenig/race_louisville_traffic_stops/README.md

 * The percentage of Black motorists who were searched was nearly double that of whites.

-* But white citizens were given citations at a higher rate.
+* But white and Latino citizens were given citations at a higher rate.

 &nbsp;
 &nbsp;